Benno-K/UserScripts/README.md

 out of a credentials file.

 ### Arguments:
-$1 fikepath to the credentials file
+#1: filepath to the credentials file

 ### Files
 Needs ~/.fblogsrc which must contain